marshallward/mom6-gpu-report/gpu_report.rst

 systems's software stack which I have been unable to overcome.
 (Could be me, could be the system...)

+Some success has been had with ``nsys profile -t openacc --stats=true``, as it collects both CUDA API calls and OpenACC regions (NVIDIA compilers maps OpenMP constructs to OpenACC ones).

 Common Errors
 -------------